Accessibility: Prospect's website, publications and events

 Our site has been designed with accessibility in mind.
 We use cascading style sheets, and users can override the style sheets by changing their browser preferences.
 All our text is scaleable, so users can increase or decrease the size by using their browser's 'view' options.
 Please email the website team if you have any accessibility problems with the site.

 Profile magazine is routinely published on audio CD and in large print format.
-If you'd like one of these formats, please email our membership department.
+If you'd like one of these formats, log into your welcome page, select the 'maazines' tab and choose the format you want; or just email our membership department.

 We produce our other national publications in accessible formats on request - please contact email@example.com.